namomedia/ios-sdk/README.md

         - (void)fillAdCell:(NamoAdCell *)cell withAdContent:(NamoAd *)ad {
           // Implement to customize the content of the ad cell.
         }

+  There are 3 common ways of doing this.

   a.
 Use layoutAdCell method to customize the layout of the cell without having to create a custom cell.